Body size and species richness

 The body size-species richness distribution is a pattern observed in the way taxa are distributed over large spatial scales.
-The number of species that exhibit small body size generally far exceed the number of species that are large-bodied.
+The number of species that exhibit small body size generally far exceeds the number of species that are large-bodied.
 Macroecology has long sought to understand the mechanisms that underlie the patterns of biodiversity, such as the body size-species richness pattern.

 This pattern was first observed by Hutchinson and MacArthur (1959), and it appears to apply equally well to a broad range of taxa: from birds and mammals to insects, bacteria (May, 1978; Brown and Nicoletto, 1991) and deep sea gastropods (McClain, 2004).
 Nonetheless, its ubiquity remains undecided.
 Most studies focus on the distribution of taxonomic fractions of largely non-interacting species such as birds or mammals; this article is primarily based on those data.